getsolus/help-center-docs/contributing/getting-involved/en.md

 Most bug reports should be filed here.

 - [Solus Github Repos](https://github.com/getsolus)
 Certain parts of Solus, such as the Budgie Desktop, have repos on github.
 Check here to see if the system in question is listed.
+If so, file the bug in the appropriate repo.

 ## Translations